-The Big Ten women’s basketball coaches held a teleconference to preview the Big Ten Basketball Tournament with reporters from around the league, and we’ve posted the audio from each coach in the post below.
-The Tournament tips off on Thursday and runs through Sunday.
-All of our audio, including teleconferences with the men’s basketball coaches, can be found in our BTN.com audio archive.
+The Big Ten women’s basketball coaches held a teleconference with reporters from around the league as they prepare to head to Chicago for the 2013 Big Ten Women’s Basketball Tournament.
+We’ve posted the audio from each phone interview in the post below and all of our audio can be found in our BTN.com audio archive.

 Sunday’s slate of five Big Ten women’s games was highlighted by Michigan’s 67-56 upset victory at No. 13 Purdue.
 Kate Thompson hit six 3-pointers and scored 22 points to help lead the Wolverines to the big road upset.
 Another ranked team was in action, as No. 8 Penn State topped Michigan State, 71-56.
 Catch up on all of Sunday’s women’s hoops action in this post.

 Sam Ostarello had 14 points and 10 rebounds Thursday night to lead No. 14 Purdue to a 59-42 win over Indiana.
 KK Houser and April Wilson scored 12 points apiece for the Boilermakers (18-3, 7-1 Big Ten).
 Taylor Manuel added 11 points for Purdue, which held a 45-30 rebounding edge.
 It was one of six games in the Big Ten on Thursday and several of them ended in upsets.